A GEORGIAN HISTORICAL MYSTERY

-Hugh was so engrossed in the task and completing it as swiftly as possible that he only noticed Will wasn’t there when the rack wobbled and he had to quickly put up a hand to catch at an antler before the lot toppled and the saw slipped.
+Hugh was so engrossed in the task and completing it as swiftly as possible that he only noticed Will wasn’t there when he had to quickly put up a hand to catch at an antler before the lot toppled and the saw slipped.
 He paused.
-Will was over by the tree stump heaving.
+Will was over by a tree, heaving.
 There was no time to waste while he threw up his guts.
 The stag and its rack were almost separated.

 He twisted about and looked up.
 Recognition sparked in his eyes and his mouth dropped into a frown.

 The gloved hand clamped under his chin and jerked his head back until his nose pointed skyward, exposing white throat and a prominent Adam’s apple.

 Hugh’s eyes widened, darting this way and that, mind reeling, wondering what game his attacker was playing at.
 He was held firm against a booted leg, and the gloved hand under his chin kept his teeth together.
 In his shock he did not think to struggle, and with his mouth shut tight he couldn’t protest.
 And then he knew.
 In that second, with his head pulled back until he thought his neck would snap, he knew his attacker’s intent.
 He did not see the knife nor did he feel it.